-Winning a CAF II block in the upcoming auction is a priority for many co-ops and rural telecom providers right now.
+Winning an RDOF block in the upcoming auction is a priority for many co-ops and rural telecom providers right now.
 Building and expanding rural networks, however, can come with potential risks and questions for which these potential bid-winners are trying to plan.
 In an effort to erase rural connectivity concerns, 3-GIS offers software solutions that will help de-risk these companies' projects and eliminate the uncertainties behind bridging the digital divide.

 Risk #1: The timeline